securefederatedai/openfl/docs/running_the_federation.interactive_api.rst

 ==========
 To initialize the workspace, create an empty folder and a Jupyter notebook (or a Python script) inside it.
 Root folder of the notebook will be considered as the workspace.
 If some objects are imported in the notebook from local modules, source code should be kept inside the workspace.
-If someone decides to keep local test data inside the workspace, :code:`data` folder should be used as it will not be exported.
+If one decides to keep local test data inside the workspace, :code:`data` folder should be used as it will not be exported.
-If someone decides to keep certificates inside the workspace, :code:`cert` folder should be used as it will not be exported.
+If one decides to keep certificates inside the workspace, :code:`cert` folder should be used as it will not be exported.
 Only relevant source code or resources should be kept inside the workspace, since it will be zipped and transferred to collaborator machines.

 Python Environment